 - Rent a car.
 There are many car rental companies in Israel.
 If you have an international driving license, you can check them out and see if it is economical for you.
 Don’t rent a car for Jerusalem or Tel Aviv.
 Rent only for the places you need it.

-The main cities/ attractions in the North and in the South of Israel:
+Main cities/ attractions in North and South Israel

 1- From Jerusalem, take a bus or drive to Nazareth.
 Stay in a hostel in Nazareth.
 Walk around the old area of the city and visit the churches.

-2- On the second day, drive to the Sea of Galilee (if you came with a rented car) or take one of the day tours offered by various companies.
+2- On the second day, drive to the Sea of Galilee (if you come with a rented car) or take one of the day tours offered by various companies.

 4- On the fourth day, use public transportation or drive to Acre (Akko).
 Explore the Old City, visit the Hospitaller Fortress, wander around the old port and if you have time, stop to enjoy some time on the beach.
 Return to Haifa.